-You may only leave during the school day if you have written permission from a parent, authorised by your Head of House, for you to go home for lunch or to keep an authorised appointment.
+You may only leave during the school day if you have written permission from a parent, authorised by your Year Lead, for you to go home for lunch or to keep an authorised appointment.
 In the case of an appointment, you must sign out in the Duty Room before leaving.
-Year 11, in recognition of their position in the school, are provided with a lunch pass based on good behaviour.